NCPAG Working Papers

 military shrine as a living memorial.
 These data guided policy recommendations

-to honor a historically-fit Philippine contribution to human emancipation.
+to honor a Philippine contribution to the history of human emancipation.
 These

 findings were revisited through the lens of the locals during the 2019 celebration.